WikiTeam/wikiteam/README.md

   --redirects           Dump page redirects via API:Allredirects --namespaces 1,2,3    comma-separated value of namespaces to include (all by
                         default)
-  --exnamespaces 1,2,3  [lack maintenance] comma-separated value of namespaces
-                        to exclude
   --images              Generates an image dump

 Image dump options: